 In her 20s, UCLA film school alum Prince-Bythewood earned a pair of Emmy nominations for writing and directing a CBS children’s special, but her major career breakthrough came a few years later with the beloved cult classic “Love & Basketball.”
 Spike Lee produced the film, her first, in which Omar Epps and Sanaa Lathan square off as enamored athletes who each hope to go pro.

-Since winning a Film Independent Spirit Award for that screenplay, she has directed two more features, “The Secret Life of Bees” and best original song Oscar nominee “Beyond the Lights.”
-Next up is “The Old Guard” for Skydance Media.
-With her husband, Reggie Rock Bythewood, she also co-created the 10-part Fox series “Shots Fired,” sharing directing duties last year with the likes of Malcolm D. Lee (“Girls Trip”) and “The Silence of the Lambs” Academy Award winner Jonathan Demme.
+Since winning a Spirit Award for that screenplay, she has directed two more features, “The Secret Life of Bees” and best original song Oscar nominee “Beyond the Lights.”
+With her husband, Reggie Rock Bythewood, she also co-created the 10-part Fox series “Shots Fired,” sharing directing duties last year with the likes of Malcolm D. Lee (“Girls Trip”) and Jonathan Demme.
+“The Old Guard,” her 2020 action-fantasy film starring Charlize Theron, was a critical and commercial smash on Netflix.

 During her time at NYU film school, Rees began shadowing her professor Spike Lee, and interned on both “Inside Man” and the 2006 HBO documentary miniseries “When The Levees Broke.”
 Lee went on to executive produce Rees’ feature debut, “Pariah.”
 The film premiered in competition at Sundance, winning its 2011 cinematography honors for Bradford Young, plus Film Independent Spirit and Gotham Awards for Rees.

-Her next feature film as a writer-director, “Mudbound,” was the festival’s biggest acquisition of 2017, selling to Netflix for $12.5 million, en route to four Oscar nominations.
-She is currently in postproduction on Netflix’s “The Last Thing He Wanted,” an adaptation of Joan Didion’s 1996 novel.
+Her feature film as a writer-director, “Mudbound,” was the Sundance festival’s biggest acquisition of 2017, selling to Netflix for $12.5 million, en route to four Oscar nominations.
+She also helmed Netflix’s “The Last Thing He Wanted,” an adaptation of Joan Didion’s 1996 novel.

-Nonagenarian French New Wave pioneer Varda received her first Oscar nomination in January, less than three months after Angelina Jolie presented her with the Academy’s honorary statuette at the Governors Awards.
+The late French New Wave pioneer Varda received her first Oscar nomination in 2018, mere months after Angelina Jolie presented her with the Academy’s honorary statuette at the Governors Awards.
 The prolific photographer-turned-television-and-filmmaker began directing in the mid-’50s with “La Pointe Courte,” which the native Belgian followed with feminist touchstones such as “Cléo From 5 to 7” and “Vagabond.”

 For nearly three decades, she was married to fellow filmmaker Jacques Demy, chronicling his death from AIDS complications in her 1991 dramatic work “Jacquot de Nantes.”
 In 2017, she and her friend JR, a former graffiti artist more than 50 years her junior, co-directed the documentary “Faces Places,” which received an Academy nod for best documentary feature.